 - With integration of the saltedpasswords extension as direct core library, the TYPO3 Explained documentation has been extended with a new chapter about password hashing.

 - The Coding Guidelines chapter of TYPO3 Explained got major additions by Sybille Peters.
 She is active in the documentation area at various places and for instance continuously improves the Contribution workflow document.
 Thanks a ton for this!

 - We see an increasing number of persons changing details of the documentation all over the place, too many to mention in person.
 This is great!
 We try our best to review pull requests in time and merge them.
 At the moment it seems we're able to cope with it.
 Keep up the good work and use the "Edit me on github" button in the top right corner, if you spot issues: Go ahead and improve!

 - If you are interested in helping with TYPO3 documentation, you are invited to join the growing list of contributors.
-See Contributing to official documentation for more information.
+See Contribute to docs.typo3.org for more information.

 NEW: TYPO3 Site Package Tutorial¶

 Today, the TYPO3 Documentation Team published a tutorial that describes the steps required to turn a basic design template into a fully working, mobile-responsive website.
 [Read more]